michael2008/ME-Live-Doc/docs/trouble-shooting.md

 Please check the Quality setting and whether the vertical sync has been turned off in all operating modes.
 When you turn on vertical sync, starting the Live module will cause stuck at startup, in both the Editor environment and the Standalone environment.

-Q: **Live Workstation cannot connect to HoloLens MeshExpertLiveAgent**
+Q: **MeshExpert Live! cannot connect to MeshExpertLiveAgent which runs on HoloLens**

 The possible solutions are: